jhh/DenonRemote/README.md

 # DenonRemote

-A Mac OSX application that controls a AVR-4308CI receiver over the network.
+A Mac OSX application that controls a Denon AVR-4308CI receiver over the network.

 ## Building DenonRemote